 We cannot race while it is raining.
 We do however, have the capability to dry the track if it rains in the middle of an event.
 If the weather is questionable, please call us at 908-637-6060.
 If no one is available to answer, the message will always be updated within 2 hours of our gate opening time in the event of a rainout.
 In addition, you may check our facebook or sign up for our text alert system (text ISLAND to 84483) for the latest information.
 If rain happens while racing is in progress, be sure to pay attention to the P.A. system for instruction on rainchecks.

 A fire jacket is required for ALL racers running an aftermarket power adder (turbocharger, supercharger, or nitrous oxide system.)
 In addition, a fire jacket is required for all racers running quicker than 11.50.
 We have these available for rent or for sale in the concession stand.

-We do not offer any cash refunds, whatsoever.
-If you make 0 (zero) runs on a given day because of mechanical problems, we will issue a rain check for the value of your ticket.
+We do not offer any refunds, whatsoever.
+If you make 0 (zero) runs on a given day because of mechanical problems or failure to pass tech, we will issue a rain check for the value of your ticket.
 If you are at the track for more than an hour (based on the time stamp of your front gate ticket), we will deduct the amount of a spectator ticket from your rain check.
 In the event of a rainout after we open, we will offer full rain checks, less $15 per run made on Saturday or Sunday, or $10 per run made on Friday.
 Spectator rain check percentage will be decided on based on how long we were open before the race rained out.
 If it rains on a competition day, we reserve the right to offer 1 Time Trial, right into eliminations on a Summit ET Points race.
 If any rounds are completed in a class, the points will be given and the payout split amongst the remaining entrants.
 If it rains during a round and that round is not completed entirely, that round does not count for any one in the class.